EMDR Trauma Therapy at The Best Treatment Center

 The relationship between the drug of choice and the individual using is a struggle.
 Most therapists can see where drugs completely dominant an individual’s life.
 Typically the DOC (drug of choice) takes priority over everything- work, family, children, loved ones, friends, and everything else.
 This attachment is extremely unhealthy and this is where the problem surfaces, because these are the aspects that makes substance abuse unmanageable for life itself.

 All of our caring clinical staff at The Best Treatment Center know what a challenge it can be working in the field of addiction.
-Our clients are fragile, so we work hard to give them the tools they need for a new life in recovery.
+Our guests are fragile, so we work hard to give them the tools they need for a new life in recovery.
 We want to encourage hope, healing and serenity while recovering from trauma and drug addiction.

 A successful EMDR treatment for addiction has to address the trauma that is driving the addictive behaviors.
 As the trauma is processed through EMDR, the addiction should lose its potency and the urge to use a substance should decreases as well, especially during trigger events.